Marathon world records: The fastest humans in history

 • 2023: 2:00:35 — Kelvin Kiptum (Kenya)

 In 1967, Derek Clayton became the first person to break 2:10 with his 2:09:36.
 It seemed an insurmountable barrier at the time.
-Now, dozens of athletes have run under 2:05, and the two-hour barrier has been broken (albeit unofficially).
+Fifty-nine years later, in 2026, Sabastian Sawe stood on a London street having just run 10 minutes and 6 seconds faster than Clayton — and, more importantly, having become the first human to officially break two hours.

 What makes these athletes different